benyakirten/translation-website/README.md

 It's a browser problem.
 You need to empty the cache or configure Flask to refresh them.
 Or, if you're too lazy for that, copy the source HTML to a static file, direct it to the appropriate CSS file and then work on from there.

 ### Are you going to add features?
 Not really as of now, besides making it look less garish.
-I plan on adding a checkbox if you don't want to convert the units.
-At that point, it'd probably be easier just to use translate.google.com, but you may prefer the look of this or lack of ads.
-It's planned for the future, but I have a lot of responsibilities.
+But the point of this site was just to play around with some Sass and sharing the repository of a site I had already made.